 The current situation with the project is outlined below, but if you have any further questions or suggestions, please send an email to firstname.lastname@example.org or speak to Mike Oldnall or Kat Foxhall.

-In order to establish the level of interest in upgarding the village broadband, the Council, assisted by Kat Foxhall, ran a short survey in November 2020 to understand better current broadband use and speeds.
+Following a flyer drop by broadband company Airband in April 2020, the Council, assisted by Kat Foxhall, ran a short survey in November 2020 to understand better current broadband use and speeds and guage the level of interest in 'full fibre' broadband.
 The survey has now ended and you can see the results in a Downloadable summary of the results.

 The project will be following up the survey by examining options and costs for providing superfast (Gbit) broadband to those interested.
 A public forum will be organised once the best options have been identified.
-The provisional date for the forun, which will be conducted by Zoom is Wednesday 28 April
+The date for the forun, which will be conducted by Zoom is Wednesday 28 April (see summary above).